a2rocket/testing/test_cases.md

 ***Test Case Objective:*** \
 \
-Use a global lock so as a wallet address does not accept any more delegations.\
+Use a global lock so as a wallet address does not accept any more delegations on any collection.\
 \
 ***Prerequisite:***
 1. Execute the registerDelegationAddress(...) function using the wallet account 0x5B38Da6a701c568545dCfcB03FcB875f56beddC4 with the following input data: